-NUMBER INTERFACE DESCRIPTION 1 USB 1 Connect an external USB hard drive here to use the NAS feature of the NF10W.
-2 WPS / WiFi buttons Press the WPS button to activate the WPS pairing function.
-Press the WiFi button to turn the WiFi radio on or off.
+NUMBER INTERFACE DESCRIPTION 1 WPS button Press the WPS button to activate the WPS pairing function.
+The WPS feature is disabled by default, to enable it, refer to the Security section.
+2 WiFi button Press the WiFi button to turn the WiFi radio on or off.
 When the WiFi radio is off, the WiFi LED on the front panel turns off.
-WPS feature is Disabled by default, to enabled refer to wireless setup.
+3 USB 1 Connect an external USB hard drive here to use the NAS feature of the NF10WV.
+4 Power button Toggles the power on and off.